Change of Address in TennesseePage Overview

 Changing Your Address in Tennessee

-If you’re new to Tennessee or have just moved within the state, you need to change your address with the Department of Safety (DOS) Driver Services and the Department of Revenue (DOR) Vehicle Services Division.
+If you’re new to Tennessee or have just moved within the state, you need to change your address with the Department of Safety (DOS) Driver Services Division and the Department of Revenue (DOR) Vehicle Services Section.

 On this page you’ll learn how to update your address on your driver’s license, identification card, vehicle registration and title.